-If you're interested in teaching, you will have plenty of patience, energy and enthusiasm in order to be prepared for a challenge that is highly satisfying.
+If you're interested in teaching or becoming a teacher, you will have plenty of patience, energy and enthusiasm in order to be prepared for a challenge that is highly satisfying.
 You also need to follow a programme of Initial Teacher Training (ITT) which will grant you Qualified Teacher Status (QTS).

 However, there are several different routes to achieving QTS which allows you to teach at a state school in the UK.
-So how do you find the right one for you?
+So how do you find the right teacher training options for you?

 What route do you best suit?

 ITT programmes come in many different forms and timescales, but all include theory and practical classroom experience.
 The three main routes are undergraduate teacher training, postgraduate teacher training and employment-based teacher training.
 Here are a few popular options: